Designer-Gas-Club-Gaming/DGCBible/index.md

 - **Criminals can no longer "shoot out" cameras in bank robberies.**

-- **Up to 6 criminals/gang members are allowed to commit crime together at one time** (drug deals, kidnappings, gang activities, house robberies, etc.).

 - **There must be:**
   1. 1 officer to hold up a shop owner and NPC muggings.
   2. 2 officers on duty to do a jewelry/store robbery.